alphanome-ai/common-contributing-guide/README.md

 ## Questions and Help Requests
 Should you have any questions, concerns, or need further clarification, please post them to our [Discussions](https://github.com/orgs/alphanome-ai/discussions) page unless they are specific to a GitHub issue or a GitHub pull request.
 This centralized area allows for easier tracking of community inquiries and ensures that you get a timely response.

+## Working with Complex Data: Unit Testing Approach

+When dealing with complex data, a common and effective strategy is to encapsulate the complexity within a unit test.
+This approach involves defining the various scenarios you anticipate and then focusing on testing these scenarios rather than the entire document or using extensive debugging tools.

+This method significantly reduces the time required to verify if your modifications are working as expected.
+Here's how you can do it:

+1. **Isolate the complexity:** Identify the complex part of your data and isolate it as a unit test.
+This could be a function, a class, or any other component that you find complex.

+2. **Define the scenarios:** Determine what you want to happen for different inputs or states of your program.
+These scenarios will form the basis of your unit tests.

+3. **Work with the unit test:** Once you have your unit test set up, you can make changes and run the test to see if your changes are working as expected.
+This is much quicker and more efficient than working with the full document or using full debugging tools.

+Remember, the goal here is to make your testing process more efficient and manageable.
+By isolating complexity and focusing on unit tests, you can achieve this goal and ensure your changes work as intended.

 ## Conclusion
 Thank you for your interest in contributing to our projects!
 We're thrilled to have you on board.
 Your contributions help make our projects better, and we sincerely appreciate your time and effort.